Quantum Tokens for Digital Signatures: Tokens for Message Authentication Codes

-We do this by considering what happens when we feed this adversary a valid token but a bogus encryption (e.g. the encryption of a random string rather than the verification key).
+We do this by considering what happens when we feed this adversary a valid token but a bogus encryption (e.g., the encryption of a random string rather than the verification key).
 There are two cases: either the adversary fails to produce two valid signatures with non-negligible probability, or else it succeeds.
 If it succeeds, then it breaks the $\ot$ scheme, which is a contradiction.
-So suppose the algorithm fails.
-In this case, the adversary has the ability to distinguish the real encryption of the verification key $p$ from the encryption of a random string, using access to the token.
-But the token depends only on the key that is encrypted, and not on the key of the encryption scheme.
-Therefore, this breaks the security of the encryption scheme. \end{proof}
+Thus, suppose the algorithm fails.
+In this case, by a standard argument, we can construct an adversary that has the ability to distinguish the real encryption of the verification key $p$ from the encryption of a random string, violating the post-quantum CPA\footnote{Note that this new adversary needs chosen plaintexts, since the adversary also needs to encrypt the other $\ot$-TS keys.}-security of the private-key encryption scheme.
+Therefore, we reached the contradiction that no such adversary $\Adv$ could exist to begin with, and hence the private TS scheme $\tm$ is indeed unforgeable. \end{proof}

-We conclude that using a classical MAC scheme, a classical symmetric encryption scheme, and a collision-resistant hash function (all of which are secure against QPT adversaries), we can convert a $1$-bit, onetime unforgeable private TS scheme into a full unforgeable private TS scheme.
-All three of these cryptographic primitives follow from a collision-resistant hash function (see, e.g.~\cite{goldreich04foundations}), so this is the only assumption our reduction uses.
+We conclude that by combining the results in this section, we can construct a full unforgeable private TS scheme, based on the existence of a post-quantum CMA-secure MAC scheme, a post-quantum CPA-secure private-key encryption scheme, and a post-quantum collision-resistant hash function.
+Post-quantum one-way functions imply post-quantum CMA-secure MAC (and in fact, even CMA-secure digital signature) and post-quantum private-key encryption~\cite{BZ13}.
+Additionally, almost trivially, a collision-resistant hashing scheme implies a one-way functions.
+Therefore, all three of these cryptographic primitives follow from the existence of a collision-resistant hash function, so this is the only assumption in our construction.

-For the actual construction of the $1$-bit onetime private TS scheme, we have information-theoretic unforgeability.
-The scheme is simply the same as our tokenized signature scheme: the token is a superposition over a hidden subspace, and a bit is signed by measuring the state in either the computational basis or the Hadamard basis.
-The difference is that we no longer need to publish an obfuscated verification oracle.
-Without such an oracle, the proof of security is an easy special case of Theorem~\ref{thm:lower-bound-average-case}.
-Hence the $1$-bit onetime scheme is unforgeable information-theoretically.

-Also all the other results that apply for public tokenized signatures have analogous statements for private tokenized signature schemes.